-When you think about iconic brands, big names such as Coca-Cola, Nike, Disney.
+Coca-Cola, Nike, Disney.
 What do these names have in common?
 They are some of the world’s most iconic brands.
 In fact, you probably have some sort of emotional attachment or connotation with each of these names.
-As an independent professional, brand may not be the first thing you think of when contemplating how you do business, but brand is just as important for you as it is for these well-known companies.
+As an independent professional, brand may not be the first thing you think of when considering how you run your business, but brand is just as important for you as it is for these well-known companies.

-Brand is how you get your work done, how you interact with clients, what you deliver, and how you deliver it.
+A brand is how you present your business, how you interact with clients, the final product you deliver, and the way in which you deliver it.
 Strong brands are clear about what sets them apart from their competition, have an associated value proposition that they consistently execute, and deliver quantifiable value or results.
 A well-crafted brand can give you a competitive advantage, helping bring in both new and continued business.

 In her webinar, Independent and Empowered: What Does BRAND Have To Do With It?, Lynn Miller, Faculty Manager and Portfolio Manager for Women’s Programs for the Center for Creative Leadership, outlined five steps to actively refine your current brand and reach your aspirational brand.
 Below, we summarize the key takeaways from her talk.